balder-dev/balder/doc/source/tutorial_guide/02_single_setup.rst

     from a peer device inside a feature.

-This VDevice-Device mapping also affects our setup, but we don't have to define the mapping again in the setup.
+This vDevice-Device mapping also affects our setup, but we don't have to define the mapping again in the setup.
 It will automatically secured by the device mapping algorithm.

 .. note::